growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 To deploy a custom bot without proxy in your Slack workspace, you need to create and edit a Slack app.
 The steps are as follows.

 #### Before creating Slack app

-Start your GROWI main server to respond to the Event Subscriptions described below.
+Start the GROWI main server so that the Event Subscriptions described below work properly.
 #### Create a Slack app

 1. Go to the [App Page](https://api.slack.com/apps) of the Slack API and click **Create New App** button.